 How Do I Cook the Chicken?

-There are two ways to prepare the chicken for Spaghetti Casserole: Boiling or Baking.
+There are two ways to prepare the chicken for Spaghetti Casserole: Bake or Boil

-I prefer to lightly salt and pepper the chicken and bake it in a lightly oiled dish, covered with foil.
-However, you can boil the chicken, too.
-Either way, just make sure the internal temperature of the chicken reaches a minimum of 165°F.
+To bake, salt and pepper the chicken and place it in a lightly oiled dish, covered with foil.
+Bake at 350ºF for about 40-45 minutes, or until the internal temperature reaches 165ºF.

-Rotisserie deli chicken meat works great in this casserole!
+Rotisserie deli chicken meat works great in this pasta and chicken casserole!
 Be aware that sometimes the deli chickens are small and do not yield enough meat.
-(This recipe calls for 2 lbs. of meat.)
+(This recipe calls for 4 lbs. of chicken.)
 Remove the skin from the chicken, shred the meat and add it to the skillet with the onions and peppers.

-Can I Make This Recipe Without Using Condensed Soups?
+Can I Make Chicken Spaghetti Casserole Without Using Condensed Soups?